 As a guarantor under FFELP ISAC was required to establish two funds called the Federal Student Loan Fund (FSLF) and the Student Loan Operating Fund (SLOF) to operate the program.
 ISAC established these funds as of October 1, 1998.
 The FSLF accounts for the federal government FFELP activity and is managed by ISAC.
 Expenditures from the fund are authorized by FFELP rules and regulations.
-The SLOF accounts for ISAC's earned resources from FFELP.
+The SLOF accounts for ISAC's earned resources from FFELP and the funds belong to the agency/State.
 Both funds are classified as proprietary funds.

 The federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, passed on March 27, 2020, provided flexibility and relief for many student loan borrowers during the COVID-19 pandemic.
 The CARES Act provisions, however, did not apply to the federal loans under the FFELP which are held and managed by ISAC or other FFELP lenders or guarantors.
-In May 2021, the U.S. Department of Education issued a Dear Colleague Letter mandating specific borrower benefits to borrowers administered and managed by FFELP guarantors.
-ISAC, has a legacy technology system that simply cannot make the necessary and significant adjustments to expeditiously enable borrowers to receive the relief to which they are entitled.
-To help ensure that borrowers can get this relief as soon as possible, ISAC has notified ED that the agency will cease operations as a guaranty agency in FFELP.
-Working in conjunction with ED ISAC has begun the de-conversion process to provide a seamless transition of the loan portfolio to the successor guarantor.
+In May 2021, the U.S. Department of Education (ED) Issued a Dear Colleague Letter mandating specific borrower benefits to borrowers administered and managed by FFELP guarantors.
+ISAC, had a legacy technology system that simply could not make the necessary and significant adjustments to expeditiously enable borrowers to receive the relief to which they are entitled.
+To help ensure that borrowers get this relief as soon as possible, ISAC has notified ED that the agency will cease operations as a guaranty agency in FFELP.
+Working in conjunction with ED, ISAC began the deconversion process in September 2021 to provide a seamless transition of the loan portfolio to the successor guarantor.